Aimable Duperouzel: Life on the Channel Islands

 Duperouzel emigrated to the Channel Island of Jersey prior to 1848.
 He faced court accused of inducing a 10-year-old son of Elias Billot to rob his father on 5 September 1848 but the charge could not be substantiated and was later dropped.

-Duperouzel married his first wife Elizabeth [Betsey] Susanne Ferey 18 months later in March 1850 at Saint Helier.
+Duperouzel married his first wife Elizabeth (Betsey) Susanne Ferey 18 months later in March 1850 at Saint Helier.
 Both newlyweds lied about their age.
 At the time of their marriage Amiable was 18 whilst Elizabeth would have been 24, having been born in the Parish of Trinity on 19 June 1826.
 This was done to avoid requiring written permission of Duperouzel's parents as was the law at the time.

 On 15 August 1851 Elizabeth gave birth to a son John Aimable Duperouzel.

-A few months later in November 1851 Duperouzel plead guilty to theft of several fowls, the offence occurred on 30 October.
+A few months later in November 1851 Duperouzel plead guilty to theft of several fowls on 30 October.
 After entering his plea Aimable requested permission to depart Jersey to "avoid further prosecution" which was granted.

 Duperouzel and his family departed for nearby Guernsey.
 The couple's son, John Aimable, was baptized in February 1852 at Saint Peter Port.
 He died on 25 October 1854 at three years of age.

-A few years later Aimable was brought before the courts on a string of offences.
-The most serious of which were robbery charges for the repeated theft from a drapery shop between April 1855 and August 1856.
+A few years later Aimable was brought before the courts on a string of offences, the most serious of which were robbery charges for the repeated theft from a drapery shop between April 1855 and August 1856.
 While awaiting trial Duperouzel made "two ineffectual" escape attempts; as a result, he was sentenced to ten years' penal transportation on 6 September 1856.